 MOHAWK VARIANT SUMMARY: ______________________________________________________________________ variant new updates notes ______________________________________________________________________ YAO-1 (YOV-1A) 9 Initial prototypes.
 OV-1A (AO-1AF) 64 Daylight observation variant.
 OV-1B (AO-1BF) 101 SLAR variant.
 OV-1C (AO-1CF) 169 IR reconnaissance variant.
 OV-1D 37 82 Consolidated sensor variant.
 JOV-1A - 59?
 OV-1As & OV-1Cs fitted with armament.
 RV-1C - 2 Quick Look ELINT machines.
 RV-1D - 31 Quick Look II ELINT machine.
 OV-1E - 1 Proto for unproduced modernized variant. ______________________________________________________________________BACK_TO_TOP

-* I actually saw some of the Oregon National Guard Mohawks in flight in the early 1980s.
-Though I've seen others on static display, that was the only time I had the privilege of seeing them in operation.
+* I actually saw some of the Oregon National Guard Mohawks in the air in the early 1980s.
+Though I've seen others on static display, that was the only time I had the privilege of seeing Mohawks in flight.

 * Sources include: